SafeTravellers-Project/requestssimulators/README.md

-# requests simulators for Interpol SLTD, SISII, EES
+# requests simulators for Interpol SLTD, SIS II, EES

-Python-based application that creates servers simumaltors for requests to Interpol SLTD, SISII, EES servers.
+Python-based application that creates servers simumaltors for requests to Interpol SLTD, SIS II, EES servers.
 Each servers is multi-users and can be called seperately from the others.
 Each server has the same capabilities.